Phone bill assistance or free government cell phones in Texas.

 In addition, the state of Texas can provide free government cell phones to some residents.
 This will in effect be an enhancement to the Link-Up service as it will provide additional assistance to low income families that qualify.
 The phones are given through partnerships with companies such as SafeLink or its main competitor in Texas, which is Assurance.

-To apply for either the monthly discount on telephone bills from Lifeline, or to get financial aid to set up service, families should call their current or any other phone company they want to do business with.
-People will need to reapply each year as well, as the discount only lasts one year.
+To apply for either the monthly discount on phone bills from Lifeline, or to get financial aid to set up service or to get a free government paid for cell phone, families should call their current or any other phone company they want to do business with.
+People, including the elderly, will need to reapply each year as well, as the discount only lasts one year.
 Or they can dial the Public Utility Commission of Texas with questions or additional help in enrolling, and that phone number is 1-866-454-8387.